isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-A Singapore Made Qur'an.md

 19th century, Singapore was an important stop for pilgrims from the Netherlands East Indies (present-day Indonesia) before their journey to and from Mecca.
 This was partly due to the restrictive regulations on travel that the Dutch imposed on people making the haj (pilgrimage).7

- This particular Qur’an, donated by the academic and writer Dr Farish Noor in
+This particular Qur’an, donated by the academic and writer Dr Farish Noor in 2015, was purchased in Java.
+It could have been brought to Java by a returning pilgrim from Singapore or distributed there by the printer.

-2015, was purchased in Java.
-It could have
+– Tan Huism